lwang-astro/PeTar/README.md

 - The _FDPS_ logo and _PETAR_ information are printed, where the copyright, versions and references for citing are shown.
 The version of PeTar is the commit numbers of PeTar and SDAR on GitHub.
 - The input parameters are listed if they are modified when the corresponding options of _petar_ are used.
 - If the SSE/BSE based stellar evolution package is used, the common block and global parameters are printed.
-- The name of dumped files for the input parameters are shown, in default, they are input.par, input.par.hard, input.par.[bse_name] (if [BSE_NAME] is used)
+- The name of dumped files for the input parameters are shown, in default, they are input.par, input.par.hard, input.par.[bse_name] (if a SSE/BSE based package is used)
     - input.par: input parameters of petar, can be used to restart the simulation from a snapshot.
     - input.par.hard: input paremeters of hard (short-range interaction part; Hermite + SDAR), can be used for _petar.hard.debug_ to test the dumped hard cluster.
     - input.par.[bse_name]: the SSE/BSE based package parameters, if a SSE/BSE based package is used, this is the necessary file to restart the simulation and also for _petar.hard.debug_.